Camp Builds Resilient Campers!

 Camp WeHaKee is exceptional at helping each girl achieve a sense of belonging soon after they arrive at camp (or board our bus to camp).
 This provides a huge stepping stone to building confidence and independence which in turn helps each girl go beyond themselves in making friends and trying new things.

-Resiliency is the ability to recover from or overcome challenges one encounters.
+Resiliency is the ability to recover from or overcome challenges one encounter.
 A camper who is becoming resilient is learning to manage her feelings by knowing that the feelings will pass and things will get better.
-As a result, her confidence and independence advances as well.
+As a result, her confidence and independence advance as well.

 “Without having suffered the pangs of homesickness, she would not know the rushing exuberance of her resilience.
 What an empowering experience for my girl.
 Her letters reflect her state of mind, and through these bits and pieces of her, I have been along for the journey.”
 Carrie Goldman